MatthieuSegret/graphql-rails-blog/README.md

 * Apollo Link (dedup, errors, custom)
 * Optimistic UI
 * [Static GraphQL queries](https://dev-blog.apollodata.com/5-benefits-of-static-graphql-queries-b7fa90b0b69a)
-* Validation management and integration with Redux Form
+* Validation management and integration with Final Form
 * Authentication and authorizations
 * Protect queries and mutations on GraphQL API
 * Batching of GraphQL queries into one HTTP request